 Bud Mueller from Estelline gave boat rides at Arlington Beach in the 1940’s.
 This was his fancy boat.

 In the nineteen forties or early fifties it was purchased by Russ Weiland and his wife who operated it for many years.
 Russ was the original Evinrude Johnson dealer in this part of the country.
 His daughter and son-in-law relocated to Weiland Marine, which is now on Highway 81.

-There was another dance hall that later became Wieland Marine on Highway 81 just north of the corner by the Poinsett Cemetery, it closed after the War.
+There was another dance hall.
+It seems like one of the Norgaard boys put the building up, it closed after the War.
+It later became Wieland Marine on Highway 81 just north of the corner by the Poinsett Cemetery.
 It was near a gas station, some called Hilltop, others Ann’s Place.
 She served lunches and usually had a lively crowd, Ann and Clyde served beverages to those with the most discriminating tastes.
-The place later became Ole’s repair shop.
+The place later became Howard Lees, then Ole’s repair shop.
 It was Gene’s repair until Weiland Marine bought it.

-On the west side of the Lake, there was a resort called Sportsmans Lodge owned by Nessen’s, the Hawley family was there too, it burned down.
+On the west side of the Lake, there was a resort called Sportsman’s Lodge owned by Nesson’s, the Hawley family was there too, it burned down.
 It was an exceptionally long large building with a restaurant, they also had cabins and rooms in the lodge that they rented out.